Kinevac Side Effects

 Applies to sincalide: intravenous powder for solution

-In addition to its needed effects, some unwanted effects may be caused by sincalide (the active ingredient contained in Kinevac).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, sincalide (the active ingredient contained in Kinevac) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking sincalide, check with your doctor or nurse as soon as possible:Less common or rare
+Check with your doctor as soon as possible if any of the following side effects occur while taking sincalide:Less common or rare

 - Dizziness, fainting, or lightheadedness